 Discovery has been looking overseas and into new technologies for growth.
 Earlier this year, it acquired online- video startup Revision3 for an undisclosed amount as part of a strategy to own and distribute reality programming.
 The company also bought a 20 percent stake in Televista, a French pay-TV company specializing in the female lifestyle market.

 ProSiebenSat.1, controlled by KKR & Co.
-(KKR) and Permira Advisers LLP, already sold its Dutch and Belgian broadcasting units in April 2011 to slash debt.
+(KKR:US) and Permira Advisers LLP, already sold its Dutch and Belgian broadcasting units in April 2011 to slash debt.

 “It’s obviously a good deal” for ProSiebenSat.1, said Omar Sheikh, an analyst at Credit Suisse in London.
 “People were looking for $1.2 billion.
 The fact that they’re paying out so much helps too.”